 Of course, this could be (and often is) actually considered a benefit of crop-sensor cameras, you get a certain amount of “free” extra reach.
 But there are drawbacks as well.
 A full-frame sensor captures more light, because it’s bigger.
 It’s simple physics.
 Bigger sensor = more light captured = more data upon which to base the digital image = better quality image, at least when comparing the same megapixel count.
 A 20Mp full-frame camera will capture approx. twice as much light as a 20Mp APS-C camera, and approx. 4 times are much light as a 20Mp m4/3 camera, making the image twice, or 4 times, more detailed, or less noisy, or containing a higher dynamic range or indeed all of these combined.
 That’s why pro’s use full-frame, they generally produce better images.

-It might seem therefore that full-frame is “better” all round, and that the only reason you’d not go full-frame is because you couldn’t afford it.
+From the above it might seem that full-frame is “better” all round, and that the only reason you’d not go full-frame is because you couldn’t afford it.
 But apart from the apparent changes in focal length and / or depth of field alluded to above, which might be a good thing or a bad thing depending on what you’re photographing, there are benefits to be gained from reducing sensor size which should be taken into consideration.

 Olympus and Panasonic m4/3 cameras use a mechanism called IBIS (In Body Image Stabilisation) to reduce the effect of camera shake, enabling photos to be taken at (much) lower shutter speeds than might otherwise be the case.
 They do this by moving the sensor inside the camera body to (try to) compensate for camera movement.
 Very few APS-C cameras do this (Pentax?), and no full-frame that I know of, because the bigger the sensor the harder it is to move it around effectively.